genesiscommunitysuccess/docs/versioned_docs/version-2023.1/04_web/05_micro-front-ends/05_foundation-login/05_foundation-login.md

 ### SSO

-SSO functionality allows the `Login` micro front-end to work with your company's existing authentication system, enabling them to have a single set of credentials - including those built on the Genesis low-code platform.
+SSO enables the `Login` micro front-end to work with your company's existing authentication system, so that your users can have a single set of credentials - including those built on the Genesis low-code platform.
 Genesis supports SSO with both JWT and SAML.

 Setting up SSO is primarily [a back-end task](../../../server/access-control/sso-jwt/); however, there is a small amount of front-end [sso configuration](docs/api/foundation-login.loginconfig.sso.md) required.

 :::noteInfo
 The standard process of SSO is that the SSO authentication provider flow is opened via a redirect in the current page.
 However, many authentication providers block their system when running in an iframe to prevent [clickjacking attacks](https://owasp.org/www-community/attacks/Clickjacking).
-Because of this, if the `Login` micro front-end detects that it is running in an iframe, it opens up the authentication provider in a popup instead.
+Because of this, if the `Login` micro front-end detects that it is running in an iframe, it opens up the authentication provider in a pop-up instead.
 :::

 ## Customising login